gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

             --build=${T_TRIPLET}                      \
             --target=${T_TRIPLET}

 # Build.
 Fails with LTO.
-This will display a lot compiler warnings.
+This will display a lot of compiler warnings.
 time { make; }

 # Install.